nmaupu/gocube/README.md

 # PDF config file description

-Several format are supported: JSON, TOML, YAML, HCL, and Java properties I'm gonna describe YAML file as it is the simplest to use.
+Several formats are supported: JSON, TOML, YAML, HCL, and Java properties I'm gonna describe YAML file as it is the simplest to use.

-Three main section:
+Three main sections:
 - cube: cube description
 - pdf: pdf description
 - draw: what to draw on the PDF